-- Application for admission to the Graduate School - Three letters of recommendation - A statement of purpose and research interests (1000 word limit) for graduate study - Official transcript(s) can be either scanned official transcript(s) or electronic official transcripts provided by the institution's Registrar; original transcripts are required upon enrollment - TOEFL scores for students whose first language is not English.
+- Application for admission to the Graduate School - Three letters of recommendation - A statement of purpose and research interests (~1000 word limit) for graduate study - Official transcript(s) can be either scanned official transcript(s) or electronic official transcripts provided by the institution's Registrar; original transcripts are required upon enrollment - TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores for students whose first language is not English.
+(Note: English proficiency can also be demonstrated through a conferred bachelor's degree from an accredited university where English is the medium of instruction.)